College of Natural and Health Sciences

 Earth Science, choose one of the following courses:

 Environmental Studies or Science Electives

-Take five credits
+Take four credits

 Consult faculty advisor to match career goals.

 3. Required PTEP — 38 credits

 Phase I (5 credits taken concurrently).

 |STEP 161||Observation and Analysis of Secondary Teaching I||

 |EDF 366||Conceptions of Schooling: Context and Process||